thomas-haslwanter/statsintro/rst/statsCategorical.rst

 .. math::    \chi^2 = {(|b-c|-correctionFactor)^2 \over b+c}.

 For small number of sample numbers the \emph{correctionFactor} should be 0.5 (*Yates's correction*) or 1.0 (*Edward's correction*).
-(In fact, for small numbers an exact calculation is typically done for the probabilities, based on a binomial test.)
+(For :math:`b + c < 25`,
+the binomial calculation should be performed, and indeed, most software packages simply perform the binomial calculation in all cases, since the result then is an exact test in all cases.)
 Using Yates's correction, we get

 .. math::     \chi^2 = {(|121 - 59| - 0.5)^2 \over {121 + 59}}